dlang-tour/english/basics/interfaces.md

         void makeNoise();
     }

-The `makeNoise` member function has to be implemented by `Dog` because it inherits from the `Animal` interface.
+The `makeNoise` member function must be implemented by `Dog` because it inherits from the `Animal` interface.
 Essentially `makeNoise` behaves like an `abstract` member function in a base class.